pegros/PEG_LIST/help/sfpegIconDsp.md

 ---
-# sfpegIconCmp Component
+# sfpegIconDsp Component
 ---

 ## Introduction

-The **sfpegIconDsp** component is a pure display and interaction components enabling to easily display various types of icons while masking the underlying technical implementation variations.
+The **sfpegIconDsp** component is a pure display and interaction component enabling to easily display various types of icons while masking the underlying technical implementation variations.